jedisct1/rsign2/README.md

 # Blockchain Commons torgap-sig-cli-rust

-`torgap-sig-cli-rust` is a fork of [rsign2](https://github.com/jedisct1/rsign2), a Rust implementation of [Minisign](https://jedisct1.github.io/minisign/) with support for
+`torgap-sig-cli-rust` is a fork of [rsign2](https://github.com/jedisct1/rsign2), a Rust implementation of [Minisign](https://jedisct1.github.io/minisign/), with support for
 Tor onion v3 hidden service keys.

-### Why is torgap-sig-cli-rust relevant?
+## Why is torgap-sig-cli-rust relevant?

-Torgap-sig-cli-rust facilitates the creation of decentralized identifiers (DIDs) - a type of identifier that enables verifiable, decentralized digital identity.

-It does so by extending capabilities of Tor onion services with issuing digital signatures (minisign), thus enabling the controller of a DID to prove control over it without requiring permission from any other party.
+Torgap-sig-cli builds on the fact that Minisig appears to be a universal donor for ed25519 signatures, usable anywhere, by a variety of different programs.
+This includes Tor, which uses ed25519 keys for its hidden services.
+Using Tor with Minisig allows for the issuance of digital signatures that enable the Tor owner to prove control, without requiring any external authorities.

+This has allowed for the experimental creation of `did:onion` DIDs, whoch can be used to enable verifiable decentralized digital identities and associated verifiable claims (VCs).

-#### Why Tor?
+### Why Tor?

-Tor is private and decentralized by design, i.e. no centralized registries or identity providers are required to access or offer onion services.
+Tor is private and decentralized by design: no centralized registries or identity providers are required to access or offer onion services.

+When used with DIDs, Tor can provide two strong advantages not available in most other DID methods: censorship-resistance and non-correlation.

+The *censorship-resistance* means that it's difficult to block the lookup or usage of Tor-enabled DID.

+The *non-correlation* means that: the controller of a DID can be pseudonymous; the signer of a claim can be pseudonymous; and, perhaps most importantly, an end-user investigating a claim or a DID is not correlatable.
+In other words, the non-correlation of Tor is bidirectional.

-A use case would be for microcurrency services to issue verifiable claims about their services without necessarily revealing a personal identity behind that service.
+A use case would be for a user to look up the signature of a software package without revealing to the signer that they are interested in the package.

-### In what is torgap-sig-cli-rust unique?
+### What is Torgap?
-Details are still being discussed with people in W3C DID community.
-We are for a lean and mean approach.

-It is unlikely we’ll support `DIDcomm` as is, more likely something closer to the protocol used by Signal.
-We might favor to do some fundamental things like [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) that Signal does.

- `torgap-sig-cli-rust` is aimed at the trustless & censorship resistant side of the digital identity spectrum.
-It is a `DID`, it is anti-correlation, and it works with `Lightning Network`.
-But it is not for personal or legal identity.
+Torgap is an architectural feature created by Blockchain Commons that allows for apps and microservices to be separated by a Tor connection, creating advantages of anonymity and privacy.
+It can also created additional advantages of stability and availability in distributed quorum computing situations.

+The `did:onion` DID experiment is an example of such a Torgap, creating DID and VC microservices across the gap.

+See the [torgap repo](https://github.com/BlockchainCommons/torgap) for more info.

 ## Additional Information

 * Still puzzled?
-Have a look at our [plain people's language](Torgap-made-easy.md) interview-like explanation of why our work is super relevant, with lots of analogies.
+Have a look at our [plain people's language](Torgap-made-easy.md) interview-like explanation of why our work is relevant, with lots of analogies.
 * [Manual](docs/MANUAL.md) on how to use `torgap-sig-cli-rust`.
 This is an operational guide with example instructions.
 * [Signal protocol](https://en.wikipedia.org/wiki/Signal_Protocol#Properties) properties explained.
-* [Opentimestamps](opentimestamps.org) aims to be a standard format for blockchain timestamping, most and for all bitcoin.
+* [Opentimestamps](opentimestamps.org) aims to be a standard format for blockchain timestamping, includingbitcoin.

 ## Status - Late Alpha

 `torgap-sig-cli-rust` is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

+### Ongoing Progress

+Details of this experiment are still being discussed with people in the W3C DID community.
+We are for a lean and mean approach.

+It is unlikely we’ll support `DIDcomm` as is, more likely choosing something closer to the protocol used by Signal.
+We might favor the inclusion of some fundamental elements like the [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) that Signal does.

+ The torgap-sig-cli-rust experiment is aimed at the trustless & censorship resistant side of the digital identity spectrum.
+It is envisioned as a DID that is anti-correlation and  works with `Lightning Network`.
+It is not intended for personal or legal identity.

 ## Installation Instructions